Growth Trends for Related Jobs

 Potential employers want polished essays, not the first paragraphs that fly off the top of your head.
 Organize and structure your ideas first before putting them in essay form.
 Remember, this is a formal essay, not a stream of consciousness on paper.
 Given that jobs typically require you to communicate regularly through writing, use your essay to prove that can express yourself in an articulate, careful, professional manner.
 Follow the format of a formal essay as closely as possible -- that means an introductory paragraph, three supporting paragraphs and a conclusion.

 Throughout your essay, use the advice of your middle school math teacher -- always show your work.
 It’s not enough to say, “I’m a hard worker with a stellar record and I’m excited about possibly working for this company.”
 Back up each of your statements with substantial evidence.
 Each sentence that introduces new information should be followed by a clearly illustrated example.

 Too Much Information

-As much as possible, keep your essay focused on your professional experiences.
+When writing your essay, try to keep your essay focused on your professional experiences as much as possible.
 Although you may be a better person for some of the hardships you’ve endured, your prospective employer doesn’t want your life story.
 If it isn’t about professional or educational experiences -- as touching as the tale might be -- leave it out.

 Before handing in your essay, proofread it for grammar, spelling, structure and content to double-check that you’ve actually said what you meant to say.
 Turing in an essay full of errors will reflect poorly on your prospective potential as an employee.